Google announces new Chromebook powered by cloud after killing Stadia

 Google has announced a new line of Chromebooks.

-The three devices developed in partnership with several manufacturers utilize the power of the cloud for gaming.
-News of the products comes just a few days after Google pulled the plug on its Stadia game streaming service.
+The three devices, developed in partnership with several third-party manufacturers, utilize the power of the cloud for gaming.
+News of the products comes just a few days after Google pulled the plug on Stadia.

 Google’s new Chromebook selection includes Acer’s Chromebook 516 GE, the Asus Chromebook Vibe CX55 Flip and the Ideapad Gaming Chromebook from Lenovo.
 Each laptop touts high framerates and RGB keyboards.
-Most prominently, each new Chromebook is built for cloud gaming.
+Most prominently, the new Chromebooks are designed with cloud gaming in mind.

 We’ve compiled a quick overview of each device.
 The Acer Chromebook 516 GE offers a 120Hz WQXGA display, RGB anti-ghosting keyboard, and Wi-Fi 6E connectivity.
-It’s also built on an Intel Core i5 processor with 8GB of RAM.
+The device is also design on an Intel Core i5 processor with 8GB of RAM.

 Meanwhile, the ASUS Chromebook Vibe CX55 Flip supports a 144Hz FHD display and is a 2-in-1 convertible laptop.
 Once again, this device includes an RGB anti-ghosting keyboard and an Intel Core i5 processor with 8GB of RAM.
 It’s paired with Harmon Kardon-certified dual speakers with WiFi 6 connectivity enabled.

 Finally, the Lenovo Ideapad Gaming Chromebook supports a 120Hz WQXGA display, an RGB anti-ghosting keyboard and Wi-Fi 6E connectivity.
-Additionally, it includes a 4-speaker system with Wave audio tuning plus an Intel Core i3+ processor with 8GB of RAM.
+Additionally, it includes a 4-speaker system with Wave audio tuning plus an Intel Core i3 processor with 8GB of RAM.

 While each device offers modest specs, Google’s emphasis on cloud gaming makes these devices stand out.
 Even its the blog post, Google highlights the respectable number of games available on the cloud via the above video.
 Google is teaming up with Nvidia to bring its GeForce Now cloud-based gaming feature to the Chromebooks.
 Each device is built to support Nvidia’s highest performance RTX 3080 tier.
-Members of the RTX 3080 tier are able to play AAA titles like Cyberpunk 2077, Fortnite and Crysis 3 Remastered at up to 1600p at 120fps.
+Members of the RTX 3080 tier can play AAA titles like Cyberpunk 2077, Fortnite and Crysis 3 Remastered at up to 1600p at 120fps.

 Additionally, Google is partnering with Xbox to bring Xbox Cloud Gaming to Chromebook via an installable web app to give Xbox Game Pass Ultimate subscribers even more flexibility.
 Xbox Cloud Gaming supports a wide array of first-party titles and third-party games available on Xbox Game Pass.

 The timing of this announcement is quite unfortunate.
 The performance of each Chromebook sets itself up to be a cloud-gaming workhorse.
 However, Google recently shuttered Stadia, its own cloud-gaming service.
 Had it not, the narrative surrounding these new Chromebooks being Stadia-powered writes itself.
 Though, as of January 18th, 2023, Stadia and its servers will be taken offline.
-For those in the Google ecosystem, refunds on hardware and software will be given through the Google Play Store.
+For those in the Google ecosystem, refunds on hardware and software will be offered through the Google Play Store.

 As for the new Chromebooks, each device will be available this month.